S-7mza/project-predictive-template/workshops/08_PRE_WORK_TRAINING_HANDOFF.md

 - `follow_up/FUP_TEMPLATE.md` and training materials

 Goals for the session
-- Walk users through the dashboard and key interactions.
+- Walk users through how to access and interpret predictions in their tools.
+- Explain key concepts (scores, probabilities, thresholds, segments) and recommended actions.
 - Handover runbook, support contacts and documentation.

 Post-meeting outputs